Cybis Signatures and Marks

 The award for Really Weird Signature Format thus far has to go to the pieces that for some odd reason have a hand-painted phoenix logo.
 Below are three examples from the Queen of Sheba, all signed the same way on the back edge of her robe.

 Here’s a third version of the hand-painted phoenix logo, this time as upright rising from the flames.
 These two pieces were among the items in the studio’s liquidation sale in late 2019.
-The upper example is on a Percy pig which was a retail item, but the other one is on a Morning Glory study that I have not seen on any Cybis retail lists.
+The upper example is on a Percy pig which was a retail item, but the other one is on a Morning Glory study which was never a retail release.

 Name Index of Cybis Sculptures